 With the castle located in the Carpathian Mountains, this is also a good spot to see fall foliage.

 The title of this post mentioned “ruthless dictators”, and yes, Peleș Castle does play a part in the life of one.
-In my post about our split two days in Bucharest, I’d mentioned that former President/dictator during the Communist era, Nicolae Ceauşescu, was reportedly a man of famously poor taste.
-Many historic buildings drew Ceauşescu’s ire, and he earmarked them for destruction through a program called “systematization”, where older buildings would be replaced with newer ones more closely resembling the Soviet Realism style.
+In my post about our time in Bucharest, I’d mentioned that former Communist President/dictator, Nicolae Ceauşescu, was famously a man of poor taste.
+Many historic buildings drew Ceauşescu’s ire, and he earmarked them for destruction through a program called “systematization”.
+This program basically replaced historic buildings with Soviet Realist architecture.
 Peleș Castle was one of the buildings tagged for destruction.
 Though it ultimately escaped the wrecking ball, the castle was closed to the public from 1975 through the end of Ceauşescu’s regime, during which time it was neglected and fell into a state of disrepair.
 During the 1980s, the castle was infested with the dry rot fungus; fortunately, Ceauşescu was deposed before the castle could be completely destroyed, and it was restored to its original grandeur.

 Anyway, with the tour of the castle completed, it was time to head back to Bucharest after a long day.
 But not before enjoying a beautiful Romanian sunset after we descended back down into the plains.